-Deliverables are defined as assignments which contribute to the completion of the capstone project for grad students.
+Deliverables are defined as assignments which contribute to the completion of the capstone project for graduate students.
 This includes project proposal, literature review, methods and design, data analysis, and abstract.
-Weekly assignments and final projects are for undergrad students only.
+Weekly assignments and final projects are for undergraduate students.

 Quizzes